botworld-wiki/beatburger.github.io/pages/farming.md

 - **Good routes**: different places drop gold at varying amounts, and offer a different selection of [Rare Materials](/materials#rare)
 - **Good area knowledge**: As you get to know the precise [spawn location of every potential loot](/maps) and mob for a given area, your performance there will significantly improve. **Especially if your recruits are somewhat lacking**

+**This guide is focused on farming scrap**, but you will find [tips & techniques for critters & items in our Events Guide](/events-guide)

 **Example:**

 <video controls style="max-width:100%; width:400px">